Driving Range Mats vs. Grass

 Mats vs. Grass – Are mats a good idea?

-Golfers interested in finding mats can easily locate them at their nearest golf shop or online.
-These mats come in a variety of shapes and attempt to replicate the feel of the fairway or tee box.
+Golfers interested in mats can easily locate them at their nearest golf shop or online.
+These mats come in various shapes and attempt to replicate the feel of the fairway or tee box.
 The mats also include rubber tees that can be inserted into pre-fabricated holes in the turf.

 Driving ranges will use mats as they are far easier to maintain than grass.
 A large number of customers can use the range during the week without it getting worn out.